qcif-training/StatisticalComparisonsInfectiousDiseases/_episodes/06-ANOVA.md

 > ## Challenge 1
 >
 > Based on what you have learned previously in this workshop, how can we best
-> determine whether the data in each sample is normally distributed
+> determine whether the data in each sample is normally distributed?
 > > ## Solution to Challenge 1
 > >
 > > We can use the `shapiro.test` function to test for normality - or rather, to